Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 **If at any time, `GetSizeUpperBound()` returns a value larger than `MTU - sizeof(MessageHeader) - sizeof(short)` when sending with a non-fragmenting QoS, an exception is thrown and the message is not sent.**

-The sending logic then creates a `MessageHeader` storing the MessageType and UpdateStage, and then seeks forward in the buffer an amount equal to `sizeof(MessageHeader)` to reserve space for the header, while storing the original position.
+The sending logic then creates a `MessageHeader` storing the MessageType and FrameTiming, and then seeks forward in the buffer an amount equal to `sizeof(MessageHeader)` to reserve space for the header, while storing the original position.

 The sending logic then calls the `Serialize()` method on the message to populate the buffer.